taogen-docs/resources-of-learning/#cs-foundations.md

 - [ ] **Algorithms** by Robert Sedgewick
 - [ ] **Introduction to Algorithms** by Charles E. Leiserson, Clifford Stein, Ronald Rivest, and Thomas H. Cormen (**CLRS**: authors abbreviation)
 - The Art of Computer Programming vol 1,2,3 by Donald.E.Knuth (**TAOCP**)
+- 剑指Offer
+- 编程之美
+- Programming Pearls by Jon Bentley

 ### Computer Architecture

 - [ ] **Computer Organization and Design: the Hardware/Software Interface** by David A Patterson John L Hennessy and John L. Hennessy
 - [ ] **Computer Architecture: A Quantitative Approach** by David A Patterson John L Hennessy and John L. Hennessy

+For Compiler

+- Compilers: Principles, Techniques, and Tools by  Alfred V. Aho / Monica S. Lam

 ### Operating System